MyKell069/Full_Stack_Java_Extended_4_1/notes/javascript/javascript-fundamentals.md

 ## Callback Functions

-A callback function is a function that gets executed after another function completes the execution.
-It helps us develop asynchronous JavaScript code and keeps us safe from problems and errors.
-JavaScript runs the code in sequential order (from top to down).
-If there is a case that code runs after some other execution, which is not happening in a sequence is called **asynchronous programming**.All functions in JavaScript are objects and a JavaScript function can be passed another function as an argument.
+A callback function is a function that gets executed after another function completes it's own execution.
+This can be useful for asynchronous programming.
+All functions in JavaScript are objects and thus a function can be given another function as an argument.
+In this way we pass a callback function to our function.

 A callback function can be created by using the `callback` keyword as the last parameter.